nabeky/a3_exile_lootbox/readme_en.txt

     * Loot contents can be configured easily (Such as there are 3 tiers you can set the lootbox size to be depending on size of town.)
     * Capable of setting wiretrap mines around lootboxes for that extra entertainment
   * Spawns random vehicles and aircrafts around in/near random towns
-    * Vehicles can be customized to have different tiers of damage and item content
+    * Vehicles can be customized to have random damage and item content inside inventory
-    * Vehicles will try to spawn near buildings, not out in the open fields
+    * Vehicles will try its best to spawn near buildings, not out in the open fields
     * Capable of setting GPS and grenade traps around these vehicles for that extra entertainment
   * Spawns bandit AI in random towns
     * AI will spawn inside buildings and can garrison or wander around town
-    * AI will also wander around near petrol stations, spawned vehicles and along roads
+    * AI will also patrol near petrol stations, spawned vehicles and along roads
-    * Depending on the latitude of location, there is a possibility of sniper attributed AI spawning
+    * Depending on the latitude of location, there is a possibility of a sniper attributed AI spawning
   * Spawns landmines around towns
     * landmines will be placed mainly on roads
   * Spawns unusual objects, objects with fire effects randomly in towns